EIT Spectroscopy of Rydberg Levels Dressed by Linearly Polarized RF fields: Complementary Angular Response for Two Types of Transition Ladders: Numerical simulations

-where $I_0$ is the intensity of the probe light before traversing the distance $\ell$ through the vapour.
-The extinction coefficient $\alpha$ is proportional to a weighted sum over the off-diagonal elements of the density matrix that involves the combination of $g$ and $i$ -states [See \eref{eq:alpha} of Supplementary Note 2].
+where $I_0$ is the intensity of the probe light before traversing the distance $\ell$ through the vapor.
+The extinction coefficient $\alpha$ is proportional to a weighted sum over the off-diagonal elements of the density matrix that involves the combination of $g$ and $i$ -states [see \eref{eq:alpha} of Supplementary Note 2].
 To simulate the variation of $\alpha(\theta,\Delta_\text{c})$ over a spectrogram for a given RF dressing power, we therefore calculate the steady-state atomic density matrix under the combined influence of the optical and RF fields (see appendix \ref{app3}).
-The density matrix for each case includes all individual $\ket{Fm_F}$ hyperfine states of the ladder levels (cf. \fref{fig:hyperfine-wide} and \fref{fig:pitrans2}).
-For the type-\ref{eq:typeI} ladder of \fref{fig:hyperfine-wide} involving a $\mathrm{D}_{5/2}\tranzs \mathrm{P}_{3/2}$ Rydberg transition, this amounts to 52 atomic states, whereas the type-II ladder of \fref{fig:pitrans2} capped by the $35\mathrm{D}_{3/2}\tranzs 36\mathrm{P}_{1/2}$ transition requires 36 atomic states.
-As in Ref.~\citenum{SedlacekThesis} an auxiliary ``dummy state'' is included to incorporate effective incoherent decay from transit-time broadening, collisions, and radiative decay from the Rydberg states.
-In our simulations, the RF power is the only fitted quantity with all other input parameters such as atomic properties, optical beam waists and powers being fixed by measured and tabulated values.
+The density matrix for each case includes all individual $\ket{Fm_F}$ hyperfine states of the ladder levels (see \fref{fig:hyperfine-wide} and \fref{fig:pitrans2}).
+For the type-\ref{eq:typeI} ladder of \fref{fig:hyperfine-wide} involving a $\mathrm{D}_{5/2}\tranzs \mathrm{P}_{3/2}$ Rydberg transition, this amounts to 52 atomic states, whereas the type-II ladder of \fref{fig:pitrans2}, capped by the $35\mathrm{D}_{3/2}\tranzs 36\mathrm{P}_{1/2}$ transition, requires 36 atomic states.
+As in Ref.~\citenum{SedlacekThesis} an auxiliary ``dummy state'' is included to incorporate effective incoherent decay from transit-time broadening, and radiative decay from the Rydberg states to states not explicitly included in the model.

-\Fref{fig:simvsexp} showcases our ability to reliably simulate spectrograms for both type-I and type-II ladders.
+In our simulations, the RF power is the only fitted quantity, and other input parameters to the modelling are either directly measured, as in the case of optical beam waists and powers, or they are tabulated values, as in the case of $^{87}$Rb atomic properties. \Fref{fig:simvsexp} showcases our ability to reliably simulate spectrograms for both type-\ref{eq:typeI} and type-\ref{eq:typeII} ladders.